 Submit Application

-Use this page to create a new merchant onboarding application through the API.
+Create a new merchant onboarding application through the API.

 Choosing a flow

-Use POST /merchant-onboarding/applications when:
+Choose POST /merchant-onboarding/applications when:

-Use POST /merchant-onboarding/applications-short when:
+Choose POST /merchant-onboarding/applications-short when:

-you want to create a lighter-weight onboarding entry point
+you want a lighter-weight entry point

 For both flows:

-signerInfofor signer detailsprovide required fee configuration
+provide the required fee configuration

 store the returned